Rises on Wall Street after a lower-than-expected employment data

 “Facebook collects a huge amount of data on the activities of its users, which allows you to direct your messages to specific groups of customers.
 We will examine in detail whether this gives you an undue advantage,” explained the vice president of the Community Executive, Margrethe Vestager, in a statement to announce the case.

-AMC Entertainment and Blackberry shares fell on Friday, as the social media-driven rally in so-called “meme values” seemed to fade at the end of a second week of notable rises.
+Shares of AMC Entertainment and Blackberry fell on Friday, as the social media-driven rally in so-called “meme values” seemed to fade at the end of a second week of notable rises.

 Theater operator AMC was down about 6.4% to $ 48 in early trading, after falling 18% Thursday, completing its second stock offering in three days, taking advantage of a nearly 400% rise. in its share price since mid-May.